HerocatUED/IOSD-Improved-Open-vocabulary-Segmentation-with-Diffusion-Models/README.md

 This project is based on [Grounded-Diffusion](https://github.com/Lipurple/Grounded-Diffusion), but we modified the whole code base because the original codes are hard to use.
 We remained the idea and reconstructed the whole project based on official stable diffusion code base, so as to easy extension.
+[Technical Report](https://github.com/HerocatUED/Improved-Open-vocabulary-Segmentation-with-Diffusion-Models/blob/master/Improved%20Open-vocabulary%20Segmentation%20with%20Diffusion%20Models.pdf)

 ## Requirements
 1. Install [pytorch](https://pytorch.org/) (we use 2.1.1 with cuda 11.8)